 One common property of most alloys is the presence of different grades.
-This is because alloys are combinations of more than one component, and varying the composition of individual constituents may affect its properties.
+This is because alloys are combinations of more than one component, and varying the composition of individual constituents may affect their properties.

 For steel, there are more than 3500 grades.
 But all types of steel fall into four broad categories: carbon, alloy, stainless, and tool steel.
 This grading system is on the basis of the chemical composition of the steel.
 The variations in chemical composition are largely responsible for many of the observed variations in the physical properties of the different grades.
-By implication, this affects the way their use in rapid prototyping and custom parts manufacturing.
+By implication, this affects the way their used in rapid prototyping and custom parts manufacturing.

 Let us briefly examine these grades.

 Carbon steel is responsible for about 90% of total steel production today.
 The carbon range of carbon steel is between 0.04% and 1.5%.
 We have established that many different elements can be added to iron when forming steel.
 Carbon steel relies mainly on carbon to determine its properties.

 There are three types of carbon steel, depending on the amount of carbon added when forming the steel.
 They are: